openlibhums/janeway/docs/source/manager/submission/index.rst

     - Any publication fees associated with submitting the paper.
 - Editors for Notification
     - This allows you to select which Editors are notified of new papers being submitted.
-- User Automatically Author
-    - If enabled the submission system assumes the user submitting the paper is also an author, they can be removed if required.
 - Competing Interests
     - This setting is deprecated in favour of the Submission Configurator version.
 - Submission Summary